 Directions to the Town of Marana 28-Mile Start:

 From I-10, exit Tangerine Road, and head west for approximately 3.6 miles.
 Turn south at the northwest intersection of Heritage Park Dr/Gladden Farms Rd.

 View the El Tour Route Map here to see the path through the Town of Marana – The Gateway to Health and Wellness for El Tour.

-The partnership will showcase Marana as a great bicycling community that values healthy living and outdoor recreation.
-The goal is for biking aficionados and casual riders alike to return and enjoy Marana’s outstanding cycling opportunities
+The route showcases Marana as a great bicycling community that values healthy living and outdoor recreation.
+The goal is for cycling aficionados and casual riders alike to return and enjoy Marana’s outstanding cycling opportunities

 Getting to Marana